-For trade receivables to which the Group applies the simplified approach for impairment, information is disclosed in note 15 to the consolidated financial statements.
+For trade receivables to which the Group applies the simplified approach for impairment, information is disclosed in note 16 to the consolidated financial statements.

-The credit quality of the financial assets included in prepayments, deposits and other receivables are considered to be "normal" when they are not past due and there is no information indicating that the financial assets have a significant increase in credit risk since initial recognition.
+The credit quality of bills receivable and financial assets included in prepayments, deposits and other receivables is considered to be "normal" when they are not past due and there is no information indicating that the financial assets have a significant increase in credit risk since initial recognition.
 Otherwise, the credit quality of the financial assets is considered to be "doubtful".